Dr. Frank Smith

 Dr. Erik Bowman

 I grew up in Oakmont and graduated from Riverview High School.
 After graduating from Bethany College in West Virginia with a BS degree in Psychology and Physical Therapy, I continued my education at Palmer College of Chiropractic in Florida.
-I have been working with Smith Chiropractic for over 4 years now where I am able to make and see people smile while seeing their results.
+I have been working with Smith Health and Wellness Clinic for over 4 years now where I am able to make and see people smile while seeing their results.

 In our practice, I focus on educating patients about the benefits of chiropractic care at any age.
 While working with families, I am especially interested in working with moms-to-be, infants, children, and young athletes.
 Treating infants and children is highly rewarding due to the dramatic positive results children experience after an adjustment.
 They immediately recognize that the procedure makes them feel better and is reflected in the way they act and their overall mood.